Frequently Asked Questions

 Do you have discounts?

-Present your military I.D. when purchasing admission and receive a $5 off admission discount for up to four people at the Waterpark and get into the Museum for free up to 4 people.
-Tickets to the movies are just $5 per person.
+Present your military I.D. when purchasing admission and receive a $5 off admission discount for up to four people at the Waterpark and get into the Museum for free, up to 4 people.
+Tickets to movies are just $5 per person.
 We thank you for your service.

 If you have AAA you can receive a $5 off admission discount for up to four (4) people in the Waterpark and $4 off admission for up to four (4) people in the Museum.
 Just present your AAA card when purchasing admission at the Waterpark.
-Active Military gets into the Museums free of charge for up to 4 people and discounts on movies.

 Are the aircraft flyable?